exakat/exakat-docs/Reference/Rules/Classes/DynamicConstantCall.rst

 Dynamic Class Constant
 ++++++++++++++++++++++

-  Dynamic calls to class constants.
+  This is the list of dynamic calls to class constants.

 Constant may be dynamically called with the `constant() <https://www.php.net/constant>`_ function.
+In PHP 8.3, they may also be called with a new dedicated syntax.

 .. code-block:: php